Sparse long blocks and the variance of the longest common subsequences in random words: Introduction

 \section{Introduction}

 Let $x$ and $y$ be two finite strings.
 A common subsequence of $x$ and $y$ is a subsequence which is a subsequence of both $x$ and $y$, while a longest common subsequence (LCS) is a common subsequence of maximal length.
+Common subsequences can be represented via alignments, and for this the letters which are part of the subsequence get aligned with identical letters, while the remaining letters get aligned with gaps.

-For example, let $x=heinrich$ and let $y=enerico$.
+Let us give an example of common subsequences and alignments with gaps: take $x=heinrich$ and let $y=enerico$.
 Then $z=ni$ is a common subsequence of $x$ and $y$, indicating that the string $ni$ can be obtained from both $x$ and $y$ by just deleting letters.
-Common subsequences can be represented via alignments, and for this the letters which are part of the subsequence get aligned while the other letters get aligned with gaps.
 The subsequence $ni$, corresponds to the alignment with gaps:

 The common subsequence $ni$ is not of maximal length, the LCS is $enric$, and the corresponding alignment is given by:

 Often, a long LCS indicates that the strings are related.
 In this article, we only consider alignments which align same letter pairs, every such alignment defines a common subsequence, and the length of the subsequence corresponding to an alignment is called the {\it score of the alignment}.
 The alignment representing a LCS is also called an {\it optimal alignment} (OA).
 In the above example, the length of the LCS is five which is denoted by: